Plac3hold3r/MvxScaffolding/README.md

     └── {NAME}.UI.Test              # Forms UI test project (<b>MvxForms Optional</b>)
 </pre>

-## Know issues
+## Known issues

-- __Incorrect project type GUIDs__ - There is currently a [bug in Visual Studio 2017](https://github.com/dotnet/project-system/issues/1821) where Visual Studio may what to convert the `csproj` project type GUID to `9A19103F-16F7-4668-BE54-9A1E7A4F7556`.
-However, Visual Studio for Mac may then want to convert `csproj` project type GUID back to the correct `FAE04EC0-301F-11d3-BF4B-00C04F79EFBC`.
-Both GUID's are currently valid but `FAE04EC0-301F-11d3-BF4B-00C04F79EFBC` is preferred.
+- __Incorrect project type GUIDs__ - There is currently a [bug in Visual Studio 2017](https://github.com/dotnet/project-system/issues/1821) where Visual Studio will what to convert the new `csproj` project type GUID to `9A19103F-16F7-4668-BE54-9A1E7A4F7556`.
+However, Visual Studio for Mac will then want to convert `csproj` project type GUID back to the correct `FAE04EC0-301F-11d3-BF4B-00C04F79EFBC`.
+Both GUID's are currently valid but `FAE04EC0-301F-11d3-BF4B-00C04F79EFBC` is preferred going forward.

 ## Additional commands options